afbiggs/NoSQL-Challenge-Social-Network-API/README.md

 ### Who can use this

 Anyone is allowed to use this code.
 Just clone the repo and run `npm i` in order to load the propper node modules.

+### Testing
+All tests have been ran locally using heroku to test the API routes.